anhduc2901/Food-ordering-app/ReadMe.txt

 npm install zustand

-(which dont have may encounter errors so install it)
+(which dont have will encounter errors so install it)

 Mở giao diện tương tác vs db :
     npx prisma studio